ljnicol/applied-fp-course/README.md

 * Level 09 : Add session controls (login, logout) and a protected route.
 So we can have something that resembles application state.
 For the purposes of modelling the state machine and implementing some property based tests.

+-- Useful links
+- haskell at work
+- what I wish I knew when learning haskell
+-